How Many Are Left??

 Really easy.
-I get asked it all the time.
+I get asked it all the time and have documented thousands of American Motors vehicles since 1970.

-My guesses here, and that is all it is, is nothing more than a compilation of cars I have documented at many different local, and national shows since the 1990s.
+My guesses here, and that is all it is, is nothing more than a compilation of cars I have documented at many different local, and national shows since the 1970s.
 In Kenosha 1998 Homecoming, I'm not sure how many of you got photos of every car there.
 I did.
+Over 1000 cars.
+And wrote down VIN numbers & many cases, door tag numbers much to the chagrin of some of the owners, but no one seemed bothered by it either, the numbers for own research and documentation.
+It's what I DO.
 (Unless it was late arrival or early leave the field).
 Some cars have a better survival than others.
 While we hold these cars in high regard, others don't.
 I can't begin to tell you how many SC/Ramblers and Rebel Machines I have seen crushed for example.
 Some have a unusual high rate of cannibalism.
 Have seen people buy a whole running, driving AMX only to use it as a parts car, especially sheetmetal like 1/4 panels.
-One fellow in the west coast in 2004 bought three 68-69 AMXs for $1500.
-He cut them up, selling just one hood and one 1/4 panel and making more than the initial $1500 in two sales.
 Some are not willing to spend the money on individual parts, especially model year 1970, that is why that is the most cannibalized year of all, too many one year only items unique to 1970.
 Others had some serious quality control problems like 1976 thru 79, especially with rusting.
 Others were more venerable to rust like any convertible AMC made.
+Side note on 1970: many of the items everyone destroyed the cars for in 1970s and 1980s like ram air, dash eyebrow, grille, simulated exhaust moldings, dash woodgrain overlays, tail lights, tail light housings, back up lens, Hurst shifters, many of these items have been reproduced as technology continues to improve.
+It does not bring back all those AMCs destroyed for parts in past decade, nothing will, but quality of survivors has improved as more and more parts are reproduced for the remaining cars.

 So let me attempt to tell you for free.
 And no charge, and I specialize in them and have for years and again, have documented many.
 No Ford, No Chevy, No Mopar.
 I may be way off base, chances are my figures here (unscientific!) are probably going to be closer than anyone else's guesses.
 And that is all it is, speculation.
 Guesswork.
 Some will tell you that generally 10% of a certain model is still around 25 years later.
 I think that is too high.

-When you look at the big picture, just about every auto American Motors made is "rare" almost 20 years after AMC's demise.
-The late, great Dick Teague, who designed many cars like AMX, Javelin, Pacer, Gremlin used to marvel at people restoring his creations in the 1980s; like the AMX.
+When you look at the big picture, just about every auto American Motors made is "rare" this far into the game after AMC's demise.
+The late, great Dick Teague (shown on left with Giotto Bizzarrini in Rome with 70 AMX/3) who designed many cars like AMX, Javelin, Pacer, Gremlin used to marvel at people restoring his creations in the 1980s; like the AMX.
 He said the cars were not intended to last that long in a interview in the late 1980s.
 Not that they were not good, solid cars, but many of them were beat to shit.
 Many muscle cars are, then and now.
 New and old.

 The bottom line is that NOW, just about "ANY" American Motors vehicle left is outright rare.

 But when you start breaking it down, like how many Limelight Green 71 AMXs made with 401, the numbers were small in 1971.
-I have never seen a 1971 AMX in Limelight Green going back into when my dad worked at dealerships and since.
-Hopefully there is one left, would like to see it.
+I have never seen a 1971 AMX in Limelight Green going back into when my dad worked at dealerships and 1000's of AMXs & Javelins documented since.
+There was a rare "amc window car" on ebay recently a G7 Alpine White 74 AMX 360/AT for sale for $12K in 2012.
+Beautiful car, 1975 color, built in the odditiy 'time window' mid July 74 thru end of November 74.
+Most thought someone doctored the door code, it was not, just one of those 74s painted 75 colors you won't find in any book.
 How many 74 AMXs with steel hoods?
-Some will call this a urban legend, but I have seen some at national meets.
-Unmolested vehicles built past the extension the government gave AMC.
+Unmolested vehicles built past the production extension the government gave AMC.
 They were built into October and November 1974.
-Production supposed to have stopped July 31st, 1974, began Aug 1, 1973 for 74 models.
-Remember, AMC also ran out of 360V8 engines too, (due to selling 360s to Bricklin Car Company and International Harvester) this caused Bricklin to quickly modify and change to Ford drivetrain for 1975.
-AMC would later have the fiberglass non cowl induction hoods available again, but did they offer them to those whose cars had steel hoods?
+Production supposed to have stopped July 15st, 1974, began Aug 1, 1973 for 74 models, but AMC asked for, and received, a "extension" to continue to produce 1974 models to take advantage of changing emissions laws.
+AMC also ran out of 360V8 engines too, (due to selling 360s to Bricklin Car Company and International Harvester, the Holmes Foundry in Canada could not keep up with demand) this caused Bricklin to quickly modify and change to Ford drivetrain for 1975.
+And is probably a reason why so many 304 2 barrel (some with 3 speed standard!)
+74 AMXs built & while AMC would later have the fiberglass non cowl induction hoods available again, but did they offer them to those whose cars had steel hoods?
 I don't know, another story for another day.

 Also remember just because a car is in a Registry, does not mean it still exists.